AlphaWolf6940/Optomizer/README.md

 # Developers:
 Developed by a 12 year old btw.
 I use Arch btw.
 Pls ignore spelling mistakes + I spelled Optomizer wrong on purpose.
-Developed by: AlphaWolf6940 & JoeDuck2020
+Developed by: AlphaWolf6940 & JoeDuck2020.
+Contact us at Discord: https://discord.gg/3HKF29KuMX

 # Compatibility
 We are trying to add compactibility for windows, but till then the supported Operating Systems are Linux and MacOS